bedops/bedops/docs/content/reference/statistics/bedmap.rst

         --echo-map-size     List the full length of every overlapping element.
         --echo-overlap-size List lengths of overlaps.
         --echo-ref-name     Print the first 3 fields of <ref-file> using chrom:start-end format.
+        --echo-ref-row-id   Print 'id-' followed by the line number of <ref-file>.
         --echo-ref-size     Print the length of each line from <ref-file>.
         --indicator         Print 1 if there exists an overlapping element in <map-file>, 0 otherwise.